ProjectTorreyPines/FUSE_extra_files/README.md

-This repository holds large FUES files
+This repository holds large FUSE files

 ** DO NOT PUSH FILES IN THE `master` BRANCH **